 His career has been shaped by a passion for protecting the intangible assets driving the world’s economies.
 A big-thinker who understands the details of technological innovation, Popa has the unique ability to illustrate, captivate and entertain as he educates his audience about a broad range of fascinating topics.

 Marissa graduated from Lakehead University with a Bachelor of Science (Honors) degree in Chemistry.
 She has over 16 years of experience in the Analytical Laboratory, Oil and Gas and Environmental Consulting industries across Canada.
 In her current role as CEO of AGAT Laboratories, Marissa is focused on developing and leading the strategy and execution of continued growth plans across North America together with her executive and senior leadership teams.
 Her knowledge and experience within the business sector led her to being selected by Minister of Labour and Immigration in Alberta to represent 1 of 3 panelists to celebrate International Women’s Day and showcase women in leadership positions.
-This panel was moderated by Alberta Honourable Minister of Culture, Status of Women Leela Aheer, and included Olympic Gold Medalist Catriona Le May Doan, and leading entrepreneur Geeeta Sankappanavar.
 She also served as a Keynote Speaker at University of Alberta Women in Business Gala –presenting on the theme “Together towards Tomorrow”, and was recently highlighted by Alberta MLA Jeremy Nixon in his Women in Leadership series.
 This past year Marissa was awarded the Lakehead University Exceptional Alumni Award which is awarded annually to one alumnus who has demonstrated distinction or outstanding achievement in a particular field, community service work, personal accomplishment, or significant local, national, or international recognition for a personal endeavor

 Mr. Panek is currently a Senior Vice President at Wood Environment and Infrastructure Solutions.
 He currently has responsibility for Strategic Marketing with a focus on Oil and Gas, Mining and Power Sectors.

 Mr. Panek has more than 35 years of experience in Operations Management of Environment and Water business in Western Canada and strategic International Operations.
 His career has included managing, growing and directing operating Canadian and International offices in Japan, Russia and Romania.
 Significant portions of his career have involved assignments in Russia, China, Asia and South America.
 He has been involved in several hundred individual technical environmental studies covering the entire range of the environmental technical areas in the oil and gas, pipeline, oil sands, thermal power, industrial, and mining sectors.
-Specific emphasis has been placed on Environmental / Social Impact Assessments (ESIA’s) and land reclamation, where he has been involved in a wide range of activities.
-In recent years he has been Corporate Sponsor and Client Account Manager on major projects and programs.
 He has also been extensively involved in the design and implementation phases of a major oil sands mining project.
 His early experience included land reclamation research projects, the design and implementation of development and reclamation plans, onsite reclamation programs, and supervision of several soil and overburden surveys.
 This related experience has also been utilized in the reclamation aspects of many industrial site decommissioning projects.
 He has a B.Sc. and M.B.A. from the University of Calgary.

 Ryan Liebe has 25 years of environmental consulting experience in Western Canada, providing environmental solutions to a broad range of clients in the transportation, power, hydro, and oil and gas sectors.
 Ryan has been President of Triton for over 12 years, and has steadily lead a dynamic management team through a period of consistent growth and expansion, and is focused on building strong relationships with clients and strong partnerships with like-minded companies.
 Ryan has a background in operations management, project management and fisheries biology with expertise in fisheries and aquatic studies, environmental impact assessment, designing environmental management plans for construction projects and environmental monitoring.
 As President, his focus has been on organizational change and the evolution of organizational structure to match the growth of the company.
 Ryan is the Executive sponsor on several of Triton’s largest projects, ensuring delivery is meeting internal and client expectations in terms of safety, quality, and technical standards.